hackclub/the-trail/equipment/r3lay.md

 No, I've done other PCB designs before.

 **What you are making?**
 I'm creating a radio relay tower that runs on 915 MHz and uses my own communications protocol.
 It will act as a communications point where all LoRa devices on the Trail can send and receive data.
+I'm using a custom radio protocol (I will release implementation instructions and probably an Arduino library) as well.

 **Inspiration:**
 I was inspired by the design and rapid deployment capability Anduril's Sentry tower.